-- Neo is TOLD he's not The One by The Oracle (in a Batman Gambit to make him into The One) in the first The Matrix.
-He then denies he's The One to the surviving members of the team despite him fitting the role exactly.
+- Neo thinks The Oracle tells him he's not The One in The Matrix.
+He then denies he's The One to the surviving members of the team despite fitting the role exactly.

-Being The One is like being in love.
-You don't think you are, you just KNOW it, through and through, balls to bone.
+The Oracle: Being The One is like being in love.
+No one can tell you you are, you just KNOW it, through and through, balls to bones.

 - Arthur Dent in The Hitchhiker's Guide to the Galaxy.
 His usual course of action is to simply react to events around him.
 This has led him to activate the Infinite Improbability Drive just in time to save the starship Heart of Gold from incoming nuclear missiles, learning to fly, and saving the universe at least twice.

-- Darryl from the Young Wizards series of novels pretty much epitomizes this trope; he is a living repository of magic literally sent by God to be a fountain of power for the magic of the human race.
-He remains blissfully unaware of the fact, mostly because the knowledge of that fact would be lethal to him.
+- Young Wizards: Darryl is a living repository of magic literally sent by God to be a fountain of power for the magic of the human race.
+He remains blissfully unaware of the fact, because the knowledge of that fact would be lethal to him.
 If he ever became aware of what he was, he'd die.
 Just like that.

-- Emelius Brown in Bedknobs and Broomsticks.
+- Emelius Brown in Bedknob and Broomstick.
 He's a con artist who seems to only be interested in making a fast buck, but The Power of Love drove him to act otherwise.
 Even after, though, he'd never call himself a hero.

-- Rincewind of Discworld fits this to a T. Despite being a plaything of the gods continually saving people, countries of the Disc, he seems unwilling to accept that he has anything but bad luck.
+- Rincewind!
+Despite being a plaything of the gods continually saving people, countries of the Disc, he seems unwilling to accept that he has anything but bad luck.